ExplodieSway/ExplodieSway/README.md

-Hey there, it's @ExplodieSway, aka.
-Swayam Gupta being my real name!
+Hey there, it's @ExplodieSway!
 I hope you can understand that I'm no code expert, more like a script kiddie or a fetus at best.
 Thank you.

 <!---
 ExplodieSway/ExplodieSway is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.